Algebraic cycles on Todorov surfaces of type $(2,12)$: Motives

 \begin{cor} Let $S$ be a Todorov surface of type $(2,12)$ with very high Picard number, i.e. $\rho(S)\geq h^{1,1}(S)-1$.
 Then $S$ has finite dimensional motive (in the sense of Kimura and O'Sullivan \cite{MR2167204}, \cite{MR2107443}). \end{cor} \begin{proof} By \cite[Lemma 7.6.6]{MR2187153} the motives $h_{0}(S), h_{4}(S), h_{2}^{\alg}(S)$ are finite--dimensional, hence all the summands of the Chow motive $h(S)$ are finite--dimensional except perhaps $t_{2}(S)$.
 Since a direct sum of finite--dimensional motives is finite--dimensional, it is enough to prove that $t_{2}(S)$ is finite--dimensional.
 Let $M$ be the K3 surface associated to $S$.
 By Theorem \ref{teo:mot} we have $t_{2}(S)\cong t_{2}(M)$, and so it suffices to show that $t_{2}(M)$ is finite--dimensional. \\ We recall that the Picard number of $S$, $\rho(S)$, is the rank of the Neron--Severi group $NS(S)_{\mathbb{Q}}$, and $\dim H^{2}_{\tr}(S)=b_{2}(S)−\rho(S)=2-\rho(S)\leq 3-h^{1,1}(S)\leq 3$, since by hypothesis $\rho(S)\geq h^{1,1}(S)-1$.
 By the isomorphism $H^{2}_{\tr}(S)\cong H^{2}_{\tr}(M)$ we get that $\rho(M)\geq H^{2}_{\tr}(M)-3=b_{2}(M)-3=19$.
 Since $M$ has a large Picard number, it has finite dimensional motive \cite[Theorem 2]{MR2898747}. \end{proof}

 0.8cm

 \begin{nonumberingt} Thanks to Robert Laterveer for inspiring this work, helping me through it and for always pushing me.
-Thanks to Roberto Pignatelli for his great help and patience and thanks to Claudio Fontanari for his constant support.
-I'm deeply grateful to Milo and Federico for always providing enthusiasm and inspiration. \end{nonumberingt}
+Thanks to Roberto Pignatelli for his great help and patience and thanks to Claudio Fontanari for his support.
+Thanks to Davide Frapporti for his last minute help.
+I'm deeply grateful to Milo, Elvio and Federico for always providing enthusiasm and inspiration. \end{nonumberingt}